 If you're asking yourself, 'can I cancel without the approval of the company?', the answer is to always check the paperwork first.
 If you are in a contract, you'll usually have to find a different way to pay.
 Here's how to cancel if you can...

 - Cancelling a standing order.
 A standing order's an instruction from you to your bank to pay a fixed amount out at regular intervals.
 Cancelling a standing order is usually free, and you can cancel them when you want.
-You can do this through your standing orders and direct debits page on your online bank account or by phone.
+You can do this through your standing orders and Direct Debits page on your online bank account or by phone.

 Remember, it's best to check with the company concerned before cancelling in case you're in contract or need to give notice to cancel.
-See cancelling help.

 Quick question